Beaches of Koh Tao

 Mao Bay and Laem Tien Bay

-You can only reach Laem Thian by foot, the trail to Aow Mao is known as one of the best hikes on Koh tao.
+You can only reach Laem Thian on foot, the trail to Aow Mao is known as one of the best hikes on Koh tao.
 From Tanote, you can kayak to Laem Thian within 30 minutes.

 Hin Wong Bay